mchmarny/git-ops/README.md

 kubectl apply -f k8s/ns.yaml
 ```

-If you have TLS certs for this the demo domain create a TLS secret
+If you have certs for the demo domain create a TLS secret:

 ```shell
 kubectl create secret tls tls-secret -n gitops --key cert-pk.pem --cert cert-ca.pem
 ```

-Than applying the rest:
+Now applying all the other [deployments](k8s/):

 ```shell
 kubectl apply -f k8s/
 ```

-Check on the status:
+When the command completed, check on the status:

 ```shell
 kubectl get pods -n gitops